hashicorp/terraform-provider-archive/README.md

 # Terraform Provider: Archive

 The Archive provider interacts with files.
-It provides a data source that can create zip archives for individual files or collections of files.
+It provides a data source that can create zip or tar.gz archives for individual files or collections of files.

 ## Documentation, questions and discussions